 It is interesting as the main wing is movable, I can play with it.
-As for the variable-sweep wings, closed position looks better, it’s only my impression.
+As for the variable-sweep wings, the closed position looks better, it’s only my impression.

 I’m building the 1/144 F-14A and lost the important part.
 I never found it even I looked for it for two hours.
 I found 1 yen coin, 10 yen coin, a guitar pick, fishing weights and lure seal.
 It seems to have made the warp to the different dimensional space without being found.
-Really strange.
+Strange.
 I have to consider the work desk condition in earnest.

 I put a trash box recently right under a work desk.
 Because it is comfortable to put away the dust and debris.
 Probably I dropped it in a trash box.
 I have found some parts distantly far away bedroom.
 The parts were caught on socks and fall over there.

 I reproduced the AN/ALR-23 infrared rays search tracker (IRST) parts from the stock of normal 1/144 F-14A.
 I used the material of softening in the hot water to make a mold and the polyester putty for casting.
 Mold is not so sharp, but the best way at the moment.
 Because motivation is lost as for the loss of parts, I’ll be careful in future.